 Outdoor fabrics usually have a chemical protectant that helps repel water and stains.
 This stain treatment comes in handy when the fabrics are used in the living-room.
 Outdoor fabric with stain-resistant qualities is perfect for those who have larger families and active lifestyles.

 Can you use outdoor fabric on indoor furniture?

 Of course!
 Outdoor fabric can be used indoors and will even last longer than indoor fibers like cotton or linen.
 Most Outdoor fabric has a finish that helps further protect the fabric then indoor upholstery fabric.
 The fabric protectant will prevent spills from seeping into to the cushion.
 Indoors, the outdoor fabric won’t be in direct contact with UV exposure and rain/mildew and could last longer than being outside.

 As fabric and fiber technology develops, more and more people are using outdoor fabrics indoors.
 Outdoor fabrics have gotten to the point where the yarns can be soft and the designs can be elegant.

-Revolution Outdoor was created out of a need for PFC chemical free upholstery fabric for outdoor furniture.
+Revolution Outdoor is the best indoor outdoor upholstery fabric.
+Revolution Outdoor was created out of a need for PFC chemical free upholstery fabric for outdoor, and indoor, furniture.
 Almost all brands of outdoor upholstery fabric use some type of PFC Chemical.
 The awesome thing about Revolution Outdoor, we don’t!
 We use a biodegradable, wax-based finish for our outdoor protectant.
 That’s what makes us different.
 We chose to NOT use a PFC or PFBS for our outdoor finish.
 Check out our Revolution Outdoor Fabric here.

 Here’s a little info about why we don't use these chemicals.